stackrox/kube-linter/docs/configuring-kubelinter.md

 ## Run specific checks

-You can use the `include` and `exclue` keys to run only specific checks.
+You can use the `include` and `exclude` keys to run only specific checks.
 For example,
 - To disable majority of checks and only run few specific checks, use `doNotAutoAddDefaults` along with `include`.